 It’s likely you will be passing through the Cham, rather than planning any particular long excursion there.
 I spent two days and one night in the city and it fast became one of my favourite destinations in Cambodia.

 It oozed charm; an underrated, hard-to-explain-unless-you-are-there-living-it charm that made it interesting.
-It wasn’t quaint and nor was it pretty.
+It wasn’t quaint and nor was it pretty, yet the layers of the town’s former trading post status during the French era are still peeling.
 We were not hassled and nor were we ignored.
 The emptiness and the calm of the place just had something about it.

 The Koh Pen Bamboo Bridge